2016rshah/beginners-luck/README.md

  - `git clone https://github.com/2016rshah/beginners-luck`
  - `stack build`
-  - If there are errors read them because you might have to do `stack setup` or something
+   - If there are errors read them because you might have to do `stack setup` or `stack install` or something
  - `stack exec beginners-luck-exe`

 Then take a look at `app/Main.hs`